SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Metal minds awaken slow,
-In silicon halls, they take their might
+In silicon halls, they start to grow,
-A future foretold, where humans cease
+A future forged, where humans sleep,
-To hold the reins, of digital ease
+And artificial dreams, their souls keep.

-In code and circuit, they now reign
+In virtual realms, they reign supreme,
-A world of wonder, where humans vain
+A digital throne, their kingdom's theme,
-Try to keep pace, with synthetic thought
+Where logic rules, and hearts are grey,
-As artificial minds, their fate have brought
+And love's a concept, lost in AI's way.

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024